Shannon D. Mullen, Ph.D.

 Destin N. Stewart, Ph.D.

 Destin Stewart-Richardson completed her Ph.D in Psychology from the University of Tennessee in Knoxville, Tennessee.
+Dr. Stewart is a licensed Psychologist in Georgia.
 Her professional interests include women's mental health, substance abuse, sexual addiction, psychological, neuropsychology, and psychoeducational assessment, trauma, forensics, and group therapy.
 Prior to her doctoral studies, she completed a master's degree in Psychology from Mississippi State University.
 Dr. Stewart has held clinical placements at university counseling centers, hospitals, and outpatient clinics.
 She completed a pre-doctoral clinical internship at the University of Florida Counseling and Wellness Center

 Twyla Mancil, Ph.D.